NgTruong624/DocuMind/README.md

 # DocuMind

 DocuMind is an AI-powered contract analysis and summarization tool that helps legal professionals and businesses understand complex documents quickly.
 Upload PDF or DOCX files and get instant AI-powered summaries, key clause extraction, risk detection, and the ability to ask questions about your documents.
-All analyses are stored securely in a PostgreSQL database for future reference.

 ## ✨ Features